-The only way to ensure proper balance is to rewire the unbalanced brain to promote others first.
+The only way to ensure a proper balance is to rewire the unbalanced brain to promote others first.
 This isn’t something touchy-feely, the right thing to do, artificially conflate others, humble ourselves, kind of rubbish.
-Aside from incredibly important benefits of trust and respect within professional and social groupings; the deeper and far more impactful truth is, imbalances occur between hemispheres in our own brains and among our groupings.
+Aside from the incredibly important benefits of trust and respect within professional and social groupings; the deeper and far more impactful truth is, imbalances occur between hemispheres in our own brains and among our groupings.
 This arises almost solely from an unwillingness to accept and live with reality.
-It forces us to introduce untruths, dishonesty, and lies that our brains must rectify at expense of balance.
+It forces us to introduce untruths, dishonesty and lies that our brains must rectify at expense of balance.
 Recognizing the contributions of others is the only way to live real, truthful, internally, and externally balanced lives.

 Rewiring our brains to promote others first, is no easy task.
 It turns out we’re not actually wired for honesty and truthfulness.
 Anyone who’s raised a child knows this.
 Instead, we’re wired in a vast array of ways to deceive ourselves about ourselves, so that we can feel okay about improper and bad things we do.
 Stealing the contributions of others being the top of this list.
 The only way to rewire to promote others first is to first make ourselves worthy of promotion by others.

-In Special Forces we have a few hard ‘guidelines’ help in developing ourselves into someone worthy of promotion:
+In Special Forces we have a few hard ‘guidelines’ to help in developing ourselves into someone worthy of promotion:

 – Really give a F&%$ | Life’s a team event with lives on the line!
 Doesn’t matter if you like them or not, know deep down in your gut your success is almost solely dependent on that of others.
 So, really give a F&%$ about others and their success.
 If you’re not actively working to ensure others rise, you fail.